Rafael-Euzebio/study-notes/CS50x/Week 1: C/CS50x Integer.md

 # Integer
-Integer is a [[Primitive Data Types|Primitive Data Type]] used to store real numbers.
+Integer is a [[CS50x Primitive Data Types]] used to store real numbers.
 It cannot store decimal values.

 - Size (bytes):  At least 2, usually 4 (system dependent)
 - Format specifier: %d or %i